danieljakots/chownmeblog/content/getting-my-own-asn.md

 I prepend that path with my ASN 15 times (picked by "should be good enough lol") to avoid using it in normal condition.

-This simple link was actually quite a big change because until that, R1 and R2 used to do some stateful firewalling (in addition to the one done on R3).
+This simple link was actually quite a big change because until then, R1 and R2 used to do some stateful firewalling (in addition to the one done on R3).
-However, this change meant traffic could flow asymmetrically so I had to switch to stateless firewall (which I restricted to the specific network, the rest of the traffic is still checked by [pf(4)](https://man.openbsd.org/pf) with stateful rules).
+However, this change meant traffic could flow asymmetrically, so I had to switch to stateless firewall (which I restricted to the specific network, the rest of the traffic is still checked by [pf(4)](https://man.openbsd.org/pf) with stateful rules).

-R3 announce the /56 I have at home over BGP to R1 and R2.
+R3 announces the /56 I have at home over BGP to R1 and R2.
 "But this is inter AS, why didn't you use an IGP???".
 Well wg(4) doesn't support multicast, and [ospf6d](https://man.openbsd.org/ospf6d) (and even [eigrpd](https://man.openbsd.org/eigrpd)) needs it.
 You can do without buuuut...
 I tried and struggled with ospf6d, so sticking with [bgpd](https://man.openbsd.org/bgpd) was way easier.

-(Fun fact: I even began to write my own igpd, but I quickly realized I was just reimplementing bgpd poorly so I aborted)
+Fun fact: I even began to write my own igpd, but I quickly realized I was just reimplementing bgpd poorly so I aborted.

 I actually use a private ASN to announce the /56.
 I picked 4200211935, so it's obviously both "it's my ASN", and "it's not *my ASN*":